Tuesday, 9 February 2016

 2. Maybe you're just not trying hard enough (you're lazy).

 Lazy is not the same as apathy (lack of interest, motivation or emotion).
-Apathy is a disorder and common after a brain injury (despite my eagerness to get back into the classroom, I have felt immense apathy about life and school has been my blessed escape - a wholesome reward in my otherwise dark world!).
-The pros explain that apathy can often get in the way of rehabilitation and recovery so it's important to recognise and treat it.
-It is basically a decrease in novelty seeking behaviours - be aware stroke supporters and complement rather than hinder (with positivity and an open mind) your stroke survivor mates (and their supporters) today!
+Apathy is a disorder and an effect after a brain injury (despite my eagerness to get back into the classroom, I have felt immense apathy about life and school has been my blessed escape - a wholesome reward in my otherwise-dark world!).
+The pros explain that apathy can often get in the way of rehabilitation + gains so it's important to recognise and treat it.
+It is basically a decrease in novelty-seeking behaviours - be aware stroke supporters and complement rather than hinder (with positivity and an open mind) your stroke survivor mates (& their supporters) today!

 3. You're such a grump!